Proposal to evaluate genetic tools to evaluate Cattleya species

 From the data, it is clear that the unifoliate Cattleyas have distinct groupings and that a number of the species are of hybrid origin with genetic influence from one or more adjacent species.

-My own groupings based on my interpretation of the genetic data:
+My own groupings based on my interpretation of the genetic data, geographic distribution and growth characteristics:

 1) Trianae series - quadricolor (candida), trianae, schroedae - These come from non overlapping habitats in three areas of Colombia.
 They are distinct from one another but effectively could reasonably be regarded as a species complex.
 Growth habit, rest and bloom periods are very similar with very large petals, often times overlapping.
 Over time have probably had contiguous and then separated habitat as global temperatures have oscillated over evolutionary time.